SAP-samples/teched2022-IN280/exercises/ex4/ex41/readme.md

     <br>![](/exercises/ex4/images/CALMLandingHealthMon.png)

-2. *Select* the *Scope selection* icon in the black top row
+2. *Select* the *Scope selection* icon in the black top row, the *Cloud Integration service* you want to monitor, and *apply* the selection

     <br>![](/exercises/ex4/images/HMScoping.png)

-3. *Select* the *Cloud Integration* service you want to monitor

     *If you are performing configurations yourself:* select at least the `CloudIntegration-<tenant_name>_<userID>` service.
 Otherwise select `CloudIntegration-<tenant_name>`.

     You may add further services if you want but this isn't necessary for the exercise.

-6. Click on the button *Apply* to save the configuration

 ## Summary